 Processing of this personal data is required to enable us to administer the recruiting process, including the set-up of an electronic job applicant HR file, managing your application, organizing interviews.

-Processing is necessary for us to entering into a contract with you.
+Processing is necessary for us to take steps to consider entering into a contract with you and, if your application is successful, to enter into a contract with you.

 Contact information in general (e.g. full name, postal address, e-mail address, employer/business and professional information, job titles, telephone and fax numbers)

 Performance of contract and legitimate interests - it’s important that we can respond to your enquiries.